themejuice/tj/README.md

 tj test # Aliases: tests spec specs
 ```

-## Can I add my theme, _____?
+## Can I add my starter theme, ________?
 Yes!
 Just update the `THEMES` constant inside [commands/create.rb](https://github.com/ezekg/theme-juice-cli/blob/master/lib/theme-juice/commands/create.rb#L7-L11) and make a pull request.
-I'll verify that it includes a `Juicefile`, and that the everything looks solid.
-Until then (or if your theme is private), just run `tj new --theme https://your.repo/link/goes.here`.
+I'll verify that it includes a `Juicefile`, and that everything looks solid.
+Until then (or if your theme is private), just run `tj new --theme https://your.repo/link/goes.here` to clone your theme.

 ## Contributing
 1. First, create a _well documented_ [issue](https://github.com/ezekg/theme-juice-cli/issues) for your proposed feature/bug fix.